+The focus of the Integrated Action Plan of Oulu, is strongly linked to serving the city's ambition related to circular economy.
 The City of Oulu wants to be carbon neutral by 2035.
-The vision as identified in the CE Roadmap: Oulu's vision for 2030: Oulu is the most learning circular economy city.
-We develop and implement sustainable lifestyles in cooperation with companies, residents and other stakeholders.

-The goal is to raise and educate eco-social individuals, who want to create a sustainable future for themselves and others.
-The municipality role in order to advance circular economy is to inform and educate citizens and entrepreneurs, to regulate material flows and to enable easy transfer of circular economy principles to entrepreneurs.
+Oulu's vision for 2030 is to be the most learning circular economy city and to develop and implement sustainable lifestyles in cooperation with companies, residents and other stakeholders.
+The municipality's role in order to advance circular economy is to inform and educate citizens and entrepreneurs, to regulate material flows and to enable easy transfer of circular economy principles to entrepreneurs.